How can we change the differentiation narrative?

 Section 5 of the Teaching Standards states that teachers must adapt teaching to respond to the strengths and needs of all pupils.
 The key word here for me is ‘adapt’.
 Not ‘re-invent’ or ‘make-something-entirely-different’.

 Perhaps the misconception around differentiation lies within the word itself: DIFFERENTiation.
-The d-word itself is enshrined in the teaching standards: Teachers must know when and how to differentiate appropriately, using approaches which enable pupils to be taught effectively.
+The d-word itself is enshrined in the teaching standards: Teachers must know when and how to differentiate appropriately, using approaches that enable pupils to be taught effectively.

 Nowhere does it dictate that teachers must create three (or more) different versions of the same lesson.
 The plural on ‘approaches’ could be interpreted this way.
 But this could just as easily refer to adapting teaching to the topic or age group.